bongiozzo/musica_mustdie/output/band_sorcery.md

 # Sorcery

+Sweden Satanic Death Metal

-Дискография
+## Дискография

-"Bloodchilling Tales" 1991, Death Metal
+### "Bloodchilling Tales" 1991, Death Metal

+01. Bloodchilling Tales
+02. Legacy Of Blood
+03. The Rite Of Sacrifice
+04. Death
+05. Dragons Of The Burning Twilight
+06. Rivers Of The Dead
+07. Immortality Given
+08. Descend To The Ashes
+09. Lucifer's Legions
+10. By These Words

+(p)&(c) 1991 U.G.R.
+03 UNDERGROUND Records

-"Arrival At Six" 2013, Death Metal
+### "Arrival At Six" 2013, Death Metal

+01. We Who Walk Among The Dead
+02. Created From Darkness And Rage
+03. Master Of The Chains
+04. United Satanic Alliance
+05. Arrival At Six
+06. Warbringer
+07. Maculated Life
+08. Beyond The Wall
+09. Reborn Through Hate

-"Legacy Of Blood (Compilation)" 2013, Death Metal "Garden Of Bones" 2016, Death Metal
+### "Legacy Of Blood (Compilation)" 2013, Death Metal

+01. Intro - Bloodchilling Tales
+02. Legacy Of Blood
+03. The Rite Of Sacrifice
+04. Death
+05. Dragons Of The Burning Twilight
+06. Rivers Of The Dead
+07. Immortality Given
+08. Descend To The Ashes
+09. Lucifer's Legions
+10. By These Words
+11. Rivers Of The Dead
+12. The Rite Of Sacrifice

+### "Garden Of Bones" 2016, Death Metal

+1. Holy Ground	05:17
+2. The New Armageddon	05:13
+3. Insanity Arise	03:59
+4. Dark Waves	05:29
+5. Hellstorm	05:16
+6. Cleansed by Fire	06:21
+7. Mass Murder	03:47
+8. The Creator	04:50
+9. Black Wings	03:30
+10. Garden of Bones	07:27

 ## Отношения с другими группами